Crusade of Romanianism: Under Stelescu

 The Stelists were intensely courted by other far-right organizations, with which the Guard was competing for the nationalist vote.
 The Crusade was especially close to the National-Christian Defense League (LANC), from which the Guard had split almost a decade before, and envisaged the creation of a "united front" against democracy and "the radical left".
 In March 1935, a Crusade delegation attended a LANC's national congress.
 The state monitored such agreements, which also involved the Romanian Front, and reported that the Crusade was in the process of merging with the LANC.
+In April, Naționalul Vâlcii journal introduced Cruciada Românismului (put out from Emil Costinescu Street 17, Bucharest) as one of the seven major "Romanian nationalist newspapers", commended for promoting "liberation from underneath the heel of those alien to our kin, our religion, our race".

 The LANC merger never took place.
-In September 1935, the Crusade of Romanianism sealed a pact with the right-wing "Georgist" Liberals and Grigore Forțu's extremist Citizens' Bloc of National Salvation.
+In September 1935, the group rejected claims that it was negotiating any alliance, and announced that it had formed a Study Center to "work on the Crusade's core platform."
+It also alleged that the Guard was making efforts to buy up the brand name Cruciada Literară, once used by a cultural magazine, in order to "create confusion", thus diminishing the impact of Stelism.
+Also that month, the Crusade sealed a pact with the right-wing "Georgist" Liberals and Grigore Forțu's extremist Citizens' Bloc of National Salvation.
 This three-pronged alliance aimed at involvement in national politics.
 The "Georgists" had also formed a cartel with the People's Party (PP), which had previously been one of the three most powerful parties in Romania.
 The "Georgist"-Populist alliance, or "Constitutional Front", came to include both the Stelists and the Citizens' Bloc.
 Writer Ion Sân-Giorgiu, who led the Georgist chapter in Târnava-Mare County, went public with his opposition to this alliance, outraged that Forțu and the Stelists had shouted anti-Carol slogans in his presence.
 He was expelled from the party due to his insubordination.